Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 The fix is a drainage hole, called a grommet, at the bottom of the cover.
 Some covers have them, but many do not.
 If yours lacks one, water will collect and either pool at the bottom, seep through the drawstring gap, or soak directly into your hip belt padding.

-When analyzing a rain cover for purchase, look for a small brass or plastic eyelet at the lowest point.
-It is genuinely the single feature I check first now.
+When analyzing a rain cover for purchase, looking for a small brass or plastic eyelet at the lowest point is genuinely one of the most critical details to check.

-Field Note (The Grommet Trick): If your existing cover lacks a drainage hole, leave the drawstring slightly loose on one side at the bottom during your next hike.
-It is not elegant, but it gives water a way out instead of letting it pool.
+If your existing cover lacks a drainage hole, leave the drawstring slightly loose on one side at the bottom during your next hike.
+It is not elegant, but it gives water a way out instead of letting it pool inside the fabric.

 Step 3: Visibility vs. Stealth